wessenstam/ts2019/xtract_aws/xtract_aws.rst

 .. note::

-  By default, the X-Ray appliance will obtain an IP address via DHCP.
+  By default, the Move appliance will obtain an IP address via DHCP.
 If a static IP address is required, it can be configured via the local Move VM console by following the instructions `here <https://portal.nutanix.com/#/page/docs/details?targetId=Xtract-for-VMs-v20:v20-xtract-assign-ip-addresses-t.html#ntask_vlz_f1t_f1b>`_.

 Open \https://*Move-VM-IP*/ in a new browser tab.